athack-ctf/chall2025-detached-then-forgotten/source/README.md

 docker compose up --build
 ```

-2. Use private key to log into the server as ned
+2. Use password `nedned` to log into the server as `ned`

 ```
-ssh -i id_rsa -p 2025 ned@localhost
+ssh ned@localhost -p 2025
 ```

-3. List screen sessions (you should see the session `sysadmin`)
+3. List screen sessions (you should see the session `stash`)

 ```
 screen -ls
 ```

-4. Attach to the screen session `sysadmin`
+4. Attach to the screen session `ned-stash`

 ```
-screen -r sysadmin
+screen -r ned-stash
 ```

 5. Get the flag